FAQ'S

 When we are observing, a live image of the Sun will be projected into the telescope lobby.
 If you do not see an image on the monitor, the telescope is not observing or operating that day.
 This could be for several reasons, but is most likely due to cloud cover.

 Unfortunately no - it isn't that kind of telescope.
 We don't even look through it.
-We do have digital cameras that route to monitors the feature on the sun being monitored.
+We do have digital cameras that route to monitor the features of the sun being monitored.

 Not a faster way, no. The only other roads are unmaintained dirt roads.
 These routes are not recommended.
 They are frequently impassable, not paved, and extremely remote routes.
 Depending on your GPS, you may be routed through Karr Canyon Road.
 Karr Canyon is a nearly impassable dirt road.
 Please see our "Visit" page for detailed directions.